PowerPuffs-PTRI7/Parq-It/README.md

 ## Purpose
 Parq-It allows for users to navigate to a location using Google Maps API, create a parking booking &/or host a rental, and proceed to complete the  transaction for the space utilizing Stripe API.

+Users have access to their library of hostings and bookings following authentication.

 ## Tech Stack
 MERN - MongoDB, ExpressJS, ReactJS, NodeJS